ethyca/fides/docs/fides/docs/getting_started/docker.md

 ---

-The recommended way to get Fidesctl running is to launch it using the supplied `make` commands.
+The recommended way to get Fidesctl running is to launch it using Docker and Docker-Compose.
 The `make` commands wrap `docker-compose` commands that will spin up each piece of the project.

 ## System Requirements